thinkst/opencanary/docs/starting/configuration.rst

 * `tftp` - a tftp server which alerts on requests
 * `ntp` - an NTP server which alerts on ntp requests.
 * `tcpbanner` - a TCPbanner service which alerts on connection and subsequent data recieved events.
+* `ignorelist` - comma separated ips or CIDRs that will ignore alerting on.

 Please note that each service may have other configurations such as `port`.
 For example, the `tcpbanner` service has a bunch of extra settings that drastically change the way the service would interact with an attacker.